MatheusIgorr/Matheusigorr/README.md

 ## Hi there<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">

-I'm Matheus,an Developer Web :Computer: from Brazil who is passionate about technologies and innovation
+I'm Matheus,an Developer Web :computer: from Brazil who is passionate about technologies and innovation

 ### ⚡ Technologies
 Talk to me about